-All pets up to a maximum weight of 300 lbs can utilize our services.
-Pets can include, but are not limited to: dogs, cats, hamsters, gerbils, mice, rats, guinea pigs, ferrets, reptiles, birds, rabbits, monkeys, goats, pigs, miniature horses.
+We can provide cremation for pets up to a maximum weight of 300 lbs.
+Pets can include, but are not limited to: dogs, cats, hamsters, gerbils, mice, rats, guinea pigs, ferrets, reptiles, birds, rabbits, monkeys, goats, pigs, miniature horses, llamas, alpacas.

 • We are having our pet euthanized at our local veterinary hospital.
 What then?

 Ask your veterinarian to call Halo Pet Cremation.
 We will transport and cremate your pet and return the ashes to your veterinary clinic.

 • Do I need to purchase an urn?

 No. An urn is not required.
 Your pet's ashes can be returned to you in a cardboard scatterbox.
 This is suitable if you wish to scatter or bury your pet's cremains.
 Many families do however choose to purchase an urn for their pet.
 Urns come in all shapes, sizes and prices.

 • Can I provide my own urn for my pet?